ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 2. Edit `make_submit_metplus_jobs.sh`.
 Only the section above the horizontal line should need editing.
 3. Run using `bash make_submit_metplus_jobs.sh`.
 This will create the configuration files for METplus and submit the slurm jobs.
 4. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
-5. Create plots using `plotting/plot_driver.py`, which uses `plotting/plot_param.yml` as the input file.
+5. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
 Note that precipitation verification cannot be plotted for hour 0, so it is recommended that a separate YAML input file be used for precip verification.

 NOTE: To run PointStat, obs must first be converted from prepBUFR to netCDF using PB2NC.